skalpe/clean-code-javascript/README.md

 Note: This is a kind of a valid example but i would dive deeper into the topic.
 Please read https://stackoverflow.com/questions/44442448/when-adhering-to-liskov-substitution-principle-lsp-can-a-child-class-implement best answer section.

+Note: Please also read this artical http://sergeyteplyakov.blogspot.com/2014/09/liskov-substitution-principle.html (RU) as more in-depth explanation.

 Note: If you want to know more about type variance, you can read this https://flow.org/en/docs/lang/variance/ explanation with examples in Flow.

 **Bad:**